rizwan95/ohmyswift.com/_posts/2021-08-23-customizing-uibutton-in-ios-15.md

 - [Embracing Localization in Image Assets](/blog/2020/06/14/embracing-localization-in-image-assets/)
 - [An effective way to clear entire Userdefaults in Swift](/blog/2020/05/19/an-effective-way-to-clear-entire-userdefaults-in-swift/)
 - [Simulating remote push notifications in a simulator](/blog/2020/02/13/simulating-remote-push-notifications-in-a-simulator/)

+  **_A gentle request.
+Show your support to indie devs by downloading their apps from the banner displayed below.
+It will help them in building great apps._**
+{% include appshowcase-mini.html %}